Lab42-Team/kms/README.md

       messages/           contains internationalization files for English and Russian
       migrations/         contains all the migrations to create a database modules/            contains following modules:
-          eete/           contains main controllers, models and views for the Extended Event Tree Editor (EETE) stde/           contains main controllers, models and views for the State Transition Diagram Editor (STDE) main/           contains views for representation main information on diagrams and users web/                contains js-scripts and other web resources
+          api/            contains a controller for accessing the system via RSET API eete/           contains main controllers, models and views for the Extended Event Tree Editor (EETE) stde/           contains main controllers, models and views for the State Transition Diagram Editor (STDE) main/           contains views for representation main information on diagrams, users and virtual assistants web/                contains js-scripts and other web resources

 REQUIREMENTS
 ------------

-The minimum requirement by this project that your Web server supports PHP 7.0, jsPlumb 2.12, PostgreSQL 9.0 or MySQL 8.0
+The minimum requirement by this project that your Web server supports PHP 8.0, jsPlumb 2.12, PostgreSQL 9.0 or MySQL 8.0

 INSTALLATION